 Consideration: The proposed ADB-funded bridge across the lagoon linking the capital to Folaha village is linked to this proposal.
 Construction of the bridge is planned to begin in 2021.

-Build a strategic parking lot and bus stop at intersection of Taufa’ahau Rd. and Loto Rd.
+Build a strategic parking lot and bus stop at the intersection of Taufa’ahau Road and Loto Road in Pea.

-Strategic parking lots are often located at bottlenecks where traffic gets worse or at confluences of roads.
+Strategic parking lots are often located at bottlenecks, where traffic gets worse, or at confluences of roads.
 They provide good locations where people can park their vehicles and catch a bus or carpool into congested areas with limited parking.
 This intersection in Pea meets these requirements, with nearly 17,000 vehicles passing through it per day on their way to and from Nuku’alofa.
-Parking lots in this location could alleviate the need for additional parking in Nuku’alofa as vehicle ownership increases and could enable the city to remain dense and pedestrian-friendly.
-This parking lot also sets the stage for reducing the parking in Nuku’alofa through a new parking policy.
+Parking lots in this location could alleviate the need for additional parking in Nuku’alofa as vehicle ownership increases, and could enable the city to remain clean, spacious and pedestrian-friendly.
+This parking lot system also sets the stage for reducing the parking in Nuku’alofa through a new parking policy.

 Resource: Washington DC Park & Ride System facilitates carpooling and mass transit